LEARNAcademy/syllabus/javascript/arrays.md

 ### Built-in Methods
 JavaScript has many built-in methods.
 A **built-in method** is a small piece of functionality that has been added to the language to accomplish a common task.
 Since arrays are a great way to store data it makes sense that there are a lot of built-in methods that act on arrays to help us to access and modify the content.
 Some built-in methods will require additional information to perform the action intended.
 This additional information is passed into the parentheses that follow the built-in method which is called an **argument**.

-Built-in methods fall into one of two categories: mutators and accessors. **Mutators** are built-in methods that modify the original array, also know as "setter methods." **Accessors** are built-in methods that do not change the original array, also known as "getters methods."
+Built-in methods for arrays fall into one of two categories: mutators and accessors. **Mutators** are built-in methods that modify the original array, also know as "setter methods." **Accessors** are built-in methods that do not change the original array, also known as "getter methods."

 ### Mutators
 Mutator methods modify the array the method is called on.
-When working with mutators it is important to remember that the output of the method action will not always be the array.
-To see the affect that has taken place we need to call the variable that stores the array.
+When working with mutators it is important to remember the output of the method action will not always be the array.
+To see the affect of the mutator method we can call the variable containing the array.

 **.push(value)**
 - Adds a value onto the end of an array